Towards the Theory of Unsupervised Federated Learning: Non-asymptotic Analysis of Federated EM Algorithms: Federated Learning on Mixture of Distributions

+This analysis revealed that when the tasks exhibit sufficient similarity and the proportion of outlier tasks is sufficiently small, the estimation error of FedGrEM surpasses the rate achieved by typical single-task algorithms such as the local single-task EM.
+Since the setting of existing federated EM papers can be seen as a special case (no model heterogeneity and contaminations) of the scenario we study, our theory helps illustrate the empirical success of existing federated EM algorithms \citep{dieuleveut2021federated, marfoq2021federated, wu2023personalized} and offers new theoretical insights for unsupervised federated learning.

-Thirdly, we addressed the often overlooked issue of cluster label permutation in federated EM.
-While label permutation is not a concern for single-task EM, most federated EM algorithms \citep{dieuleveut2021federated, marfoq2021federated, wu2023personalized} require all non-outlier tasks to share the same permutation as they take average over the parameter estimators for the same cluster in the M-step.
+Thirdly, we addressed the often overlooked issue of cluster label permutation in federated EMs.
+While label permutation is not a concern for single-task EM, most federated EM algorithms require all non-outlier tasks to share the same permutation as they take an average over the parameter estimators for the same cluster in the M-step.
 Failure to align the label permutations across non-outlier tasks can lead to the failure of federated EM algorithms.
-While \cite{tian2022unsupervised} first discussed this issue in the context of GMMs, we expanded on their ideas and generalized the approaches to general mixture models in this paper.

-\section{THEORY}
+Due to space limit, we leave this part to Section \ref{sec: label permutation} of the appendix.

+\section{Theory}

+In this section, we introduce a generic non-asymptotic upper bound for the estimation error of FedGrEM and apply this theory to two statistical examples: Gaussian Mixture Models (GMMs) and Mixture of Regressions (MoRs).
+Our theoretical findings offer a clear interpretation, shedding light on the conditions under which existing federated EM algorithms, including FedGrEM, can outperform local single-task learning.
+To streamline the presentation, we provide simplified versions of most theoretical results here, with formal details available in Section \ref{sec: formal theory appendix} of the appendix.